Mohamed Farah. Photo by Patrick McGuire.

 When you say “got ahold of you,” what do you mean?

-Basically they knew who I was because a week before the story broke, Robyn Doolittle was hanging out in my neighbourhood.
+Basically they knew who I was because a week before the story broke, Robyn Doolittle was hanging out in my neighborhood.
 We went to a basketball game.

 She probably stands out in Dixon.